johanbook/docs/network/load_balancers.md

 There are various techniques for how the load distribution is decided.
 Some examples are:

 - One often uses a Round Robin approach (each service taking a turn sequentially).
 One can also incorporate weighing depending on service throughput or health checks.
 - One can also hash ip of incoming traffic to decide how it is routed (which is very useful if one also uses caching or some server-side session).
+For cache dependent servers, consistent or rendezvous hashing is a good option.
 - Base it on HTTP path name.
 This allows for using different servers for different paths, which can be useful when rolling out new code that only affects some paths.